-- Field Service Takes on A New Role – Chad Dunavant, Head Global Product Management
+5. Field Service Takes on A New Role – Lonnie Mahrt, Head of Customer Communications Management

 In 2019, we predict that field service technicians will have expanded roles, moving beyond the cable box to devices like smartphones, washers and dryers.
-We also predict that technicians will be able to provide consumers with more Uber-like experiences, where they can view technician status and drive time, and schedule technicians on demand.
+We also anticipate technicians providing consumers with more Uber-like experiences, where they can view technician status and drive time, and schedule technicians on demand.
 Technicians will also be able to use augmented and virtual reality to aid them in installing and repairing devices.

-- Goodbye “digital transformation, hello “digital journey” – Director, Global Product Marketing
+6. Goodbye “digital transformation, hello “digital journey” – Haifa El Ashkar, Executive Director, Managed Services